6 things every new entrepreneur should know

 Having trouble staying productive is extremely common, especially when you’re trying to be (or do) everything at once.
 This is where productivity software comes in.
 Bloom Growth is specifically designed to keep your to-dos, meetings and measurables organized and connected, letting you move between tasks quickly while staying on top of your day.
 Plus, who doesn’t love running efficient meetings?

 No one has gotten anywhere on their own.
 One of the biggest misconceptions in business is that executives have made it to the top because they’re intangibly superior to everyone else.
 The truth is, they actually *need* everyone else to make it there in the first place.

 To grow, you need to trust your team.
-And to trust your team, you need a clear line of sight into everyone’s role—and that’s exactly what the Accountability Chart is made for.
+And to trust your team, you need a clear line of sight into everyone’s role—and that’s exactly what the Org Chart is made for.